goshevs/pchained/README.md

 The arguments that `miModel` takes are:

-- `dv`: an item scale or a stand-alone dependent variable to be imputed
+- `dv`: a scale or a stand-alone dependent variable to be imputed
-- `covariateList`: an optional list of covariates to be included in the imputation equation of `dv`.
+- `covariateList`: an optional list of covariates to be included in the imputation equation for `dv`.
 - `options`: could be any set of:
 	- `scale`: has to be included if `dv` is a scale
 	- `cont` or `continuous`: if `dv` is scale, this options allows the user to request items to be